wundergraph/cosmo-docs/router/event-driven-federated-subscriptions-edfs/nats/stream-and-consumer-configuration.md

 ### Consumer

-As long as the stream exists, when a subscription is started, the router will first attempt to fetch a consumer of the same name supplied to the `consumerName` input.
-If a consumer is not found, the router will create a new durable consumer of the same name.
-Durable consumers will persist and not timeout.&#x20;
+As long as the stream exists, when a subscription is started, the router will first attempt to fetch a consumer with the same name, which will be the `consumerName` input with a suffix composed of the subject names, the host name, and the listen address of the router.

+If a consumer is not found, the router will create a new durable consumer with the same name.

+Durable consumers will automatically delete after 30 seconds of inactivity by default.
+You can change this value by specifying the `consumerInactiveThreshold` in the stream configuration.
+If you set the `consumerInactiveThreshold` to `0`, the consumer will never be deleted.

 If you wish for your consumer to have a timeout threshold, please configure accordingly using the following documentation:\
 [https://docs.nats.io/nats-concepts/jetstream/consumers](https://docs.nats.io/nats-concepts/jetstream/consumers)\